 I adjusted the quantities of ingredients from Melissa and used less stock (to keep it more oniony), added more onion (for obvious reasons), more sherry (because this soup needs a decent hit of booze), and a little more fat to get things going at the start.

-The Tartine recipe used cream which I loved the sound of, and they add it at the start allowing the Maillard reaction to really set in and get the milk proteins to caramelize.
+The Tartine recipe used cream which I loved the sound of, and they added it at the start allowing the Maillard reaction to really set in and get the milk proteins to caramelize.
 I was a little more cautious with this and added the cream later on, but next time I might allow this to cook a little longer.

-When it comes to soup and especially one like French onion soup where there are few ingredients, the quality of the stock is important.
+When it comes to soup especially one like French onion soup where there are few ingredients, the quality of the stock is important.
 I was lucky I had frozen farm bone broth and chicken stock from Terra Madre on hand and I loved the combination of beef and chicken here.
-I would suggest using either chicken or beef stock here (or a combination of the two) as it adds a level of richness to this soup.
+I would suggest using either chicken or beef stock (or a combination of the two) as it adds a level of richness to this soup.

 If you are vegetarian then use a really good quality vegetable stock obviously.
 If you can get your hands on fresh or frozen stock then all the better and for me, it’s worth going out of the way to source these ingredients as this is not a soup you would make every day.

-You can see my list of the best food shops in Cape Town to source suppliers, but off the top of my head, Sans in Sea Point, The Olive Branch Deli in Town, Farmer Angus at Spier, Son of a Butcher in Sea Point & OZCFM, Buyfrsh online deli & Terra Madre in Elgin (online).
+You can see my list of the best food shops in Cape Town to source suppliers, but off the top of my head, Giovanni’s in Greenpoint, Sans in Sea Point, The Olive Branch Deli in Town, Farmer Angus at Spier, Son of a Butcher in Sea Point & OZCFM, Buyfrsh online deli & Terra Madre in Elgin (online).

 More recipes you might like in an Instant Pot: